Why plant another church?

 Churches are a lot like shoes.
 Different shoes have different functions.
 Most of us have more than one pair of shoes.
 There are shoes for work, running, and enjoying an evening out.

 So also, a diversity of churches will engage in their communities in different ways.
 Together we are salt and light, inviting people to be reconciled to God as we build relationships.
 We do that using each of our distinct opportunities to serve.
 The apostle Paul said God has placed each of us in places of service which He has determined so the Gospel can be presented everywhere (Acts 17:26).

 Finally, each church itself will have within it a diversity of shoes (think of your closet!) as we find ways to serve and worship God together.
 Shoes are meant to be worn and to be used.
 They are of little value if there stay on a shelf or in a box or on display.
 They need to get dirty and maybe even a little stinky.

-This doesn't mean there is a deficiency in the shoe.
+This does not mean there is a deficiency in the shoe.
 It is proof it is doing what God designed it to do, to walk in His creation and Kingdom.
 It should be obvious, then, that shoes need regular care.
 This is what we do as a community of faith: together we walk from disenchantment to discipleship.
 Come, walk with us!